TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 Our goal is to eliminate as many conflicts as possible, this can be done by:

-1. Reverting / modifying changes in `t-merge-google-release-r2.15.1`
+1. Reverting our conflicted changes in *Merge Target* branch
-2. Adding cherry-picks to the `t-google-release-v2-r2.15.1-with-cherry-picks` branch.
+2. Adding cherry-picks to the *Merge Source* branch.

-Of course do not change the `t-google-release-v2-r2.15.1-with-cherry-picks` with any commit that is not from Google's upstream git, doing so simply creates future conflicts.
-Any changes to these two branches must build and pass all unit tests.
+Of course do not change the *Merge Source* with any commit that is not from Google's upstream git or an open pull request (as this simply creates possible future conflicts).
+Any changes to these two branches **must build and pass all unit tests**.

-Once we are done, this should be a largely clean merge into our `release` (the `t-merge-google-release-r2.15.1` branch), any remaining conflicts are the result of changes:
+Once we are done, the draft pull request with the *Merge Target* branch should be an unconflicted merge into our `release`, we will likely do this as a merge commit to keep the history meaningful

-1. Shared with a pull request but Google has not merged into any Google branch
-2. Changes we cannot share (the VCAS support for example)

 ## Top Level Project